Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: T-model

 \section{T-model}

 T-model with the canonical kinetic term is consistent with the observational constraints.
-In this section, we show that our mechanism works for T-model too, henceforth show that the inflationary potentials in our mechanism are not restricted.
+In this section, we show that our mechanism works for T-model too, henceforth show that the inflationary potential in our mechanism is not restricted.
 The potential for T-model is \cite{Kallosh:2013maa,Kallosh:2013hoa,Yi:2016jqr}

 Substituting the potential \eqref{T:model} into Eq. \eqref{gfuncn}, we obtain

 where